sigmod/sqlpp/document.md

 # <a id="Introduction">1.
 Introduction</a><font size="4">

-This document is intended as a reference guide to the full syntax and semantics of the SQL++ Query Language, a language for talking to AsterixDB.
+This document is intended as a reference guide to the full syntax and semantics of the SQL++ Query Language, a SQL-inspired language for working with Apache AsterixDB.
+SQL++ has much in common with SQL, but there are also differences due to the data model that the language is designed to serve.
+(SQL was designed in the 1970's for interacting with the flat, schema-ified world of relational databases, while SQL++ is designed for the nested, schema-less/schema-optional world of modern NoSQL systems.)
+In particular, SQL++ in the context of AsterixDB is aimed at working with the Asterix Data Model (ADM), which (roughly speaking) is a data model aimed at a superset of JSON.

 New AsterixDB users are encouraged to read and work through the (friendlier) guide "AsterixDB 101: An ADM and SQL++ Primer" before attempting to make use of this document.
 In addition, readers are advised to read and understand the Asterix Data Model (ADM) reference guide since a basic understanding of ADM concepts is a prerequisite to understanding SQL++.
 In what follows, we detail the features of the SQL++ language in a grammar-guided manner: we list and briefly explain each of the productions in the SQL++ grammar, offering examples for clarity in cases where doing so seems needed or helpful.